Application of Sharia by country: Criminal law

 Countries in the Muslim world generally have criminal codes influenced by French law or common law, and in some cases a combination of Western legal traditions.
-Saudi Arabia has never adopted a criminal code and Saudi judges still follow traditional Hanbali jurisprudence.
 In the course of Islamization campaigns, several countries (Libya, Pakistan, Iran, Sudan, Mauritania, and Yemen) inserted Islamic criminal laws into their penal codes, which were otherwise based on Western models.
 In some countries only hudud penalties were added, while others also enacted provisions for qisas (law of retaliation) and diya (monetary compensation).
 Iran subsequently issued a new "Islamic Penal Code".
-The criminal codes of Afghanistan and United Arab Emirates contain a general provision that certain crimes are to be punished according to Sharia, without specifying the penalties.
+Saudi Arabia has never adopted a criminal code and Saudi judges still follow traditional Hanbali jurisprudence.
+The criminal code of Afghanistan contain a general provision that certain crimes are to be punished according to Sharia, without specifying the penalties.
+In United Arab Emirates, Sharia in criminal law is only applicable in determining diyah amounts.
 Some Nigerian states have also enacted Islamic criminal laws.
 Laws in the Indonesian province of Aceh provide for application of discretionary (ta'zir) punishments for violation of Islamic norms, but explicitly exclude hudud and qisas.
 Brunei has been implementing a "Sharia Penal Code", which includes provisions for stoning and amputation, in stages since 2014.
 The countries where hudud penalties are legal do not use stoning and amputation routinely, and generally apply other punishments instead.